miriamkos/rdm-configurable-content-donders/README.editor.md

 * [doc/style/logo.png](doc/style/logo.png): A 100px height logo in png format (logo.png).
 Width can vary but the height is important to keep the aspect ratio.

-* [doc/style/logo2x.png](doc/style/logo2x.png): A 200px height logo in png format for retina screens (logo\@2.png).
+* [doc/style/logo@2x.png](doc/style/logo@2x.png): A 200px height logo in png format for retina screens.
 Width can vary but the height is important to keep the aspect ratio.

 ## Providing online helps